World-Check One API

 World-Check One Overview

-World-Check One (hereafter referred as WC1) is a screening platform that enables you to harness the power of World-check Risk Intelligence data through its next generation screening capabilities which are delivered via a UI portal and an API that can be accessed over the internet, provided you have been entitled with the appropriate product access.
+World-Check One is a state-of-the-art screening platform that enables you to harness the power of World-check risk intelligence data through its next generation screening capabilities which are delivered via web interface portal and advanced APIs that can be accessed over the internet, provided you have been entitled with the appropriate product access.

-While WC1 UI and WC1 API are considered as two different products, they share same screening capabilities of the WC1 platform.
-Pure WC1 UI clients are not given access to the API, but WC1 API clients are given a complimentary access to the UI especially for the client administration purposes.
-Although a pure WC1 UI client can always request their account team for an upgrade to WC1 API based on their needs.
+The web interface and API are fully interchangeable.
+This allows a full integration with API or a hybrid approach with a lightweight API integration and web interface access.
+For example, you can automate your screening with API and allow users to access the web interface for remediation purposes.
+Non-API clients are not given access to the API by default, but the API clients are given a complimentary access to the web interface especially for the client administration purposes.
+Although a non-API client can always request their LSEG Account team for an upgrade to the API based on their needs.

-Assuming you are a client administrator and already have necessary access, you can login to WC1 UI to manage your admin settings.
+Assuming you are a client administrator and already have necessary access, you can login to the web interface I to manage your admin settings.
 You may refer this administration quick start guide to setup your account and group configurations, create new groups, manage your users, check admin audit.
 You may also refer our detailed administration user guide for more details.

 World-Check One API Overview

-This WC1 API developer portal provides you with all the necessary information that you need to test and integrate WC1 API into your internal systems and existing workflows.
-WC1 API is delivered as a REST/JSON webservice in Swagger 2.0 format, accessible exclusively over HTTPS.
+This API developer portal provides you with all the necessary information that you need to test and integrate World-Check One API into your internal systems and existing workflows.
+The API is delivered as a REST/JSON webservice in Swagger 2.0 format, accessible exclusively over HTTPS.

 Key terminology